-Students spend the entire Spring semester (except for Spring break) in Washington, D.C. working as legal interns in a variety of federal offices while taking an evening course on government lawyering.
-Placements are principally in federal government offices where lawyers conduct research and provide legal advice and assistance on policy, legislative or regulatory matters, rather than investigating and litigating cases.
-Students may choose to start the clinic early by spending the Winter Term in Washington, D.C. working full-time at their placement offices.
-Students also attend class twice a week (see below for more on the class) and write a 1-credit research paper that relates to the student’s Semester in Washington placement.
-To get an inside view of the program, students may access the Semester in Washington iSite, which contains detailed information about last year’s syllabus, course requirements, events, funding, housing, placements, etc. (note that this pertained to last year’s program, and information for the 2016 Program is subject to change).
+Students spend the entire Spring Term (except for spring break) in Washington, D.C. working as legal interns in a variety of federal offices while taking an evening course (meets twice/week during the Spring Term) on government lawyering.
+Placements are principally in federal government offices where lawyers conduct research and provide legal advice and assistance on policy, legislative or regulatory matters, rather than offices where lawyers investigate and litigate cases.
+Students may choose to start the clinic early by spending the Winter Term in Washington, D.C., working full-time at their placement offices.

 Placements are coordinated by Clinic Director, Jonathan Wroblewski, in consultation with students and the Office of Clinical and Pro Bono Programs.
 Clinical work exposes students to the distinct forms of lawyering practiced by government attorneys in diverse policy positions in the federal government.
-Students are required to work at least 30 hours a week in the 2016 Spring semester.
-Students who choose to start the clinic early in the Winter 2016 term must work 40 hours/week.
-Clinical placements may span various practice settings in Congress and federal agencies or departments.
+Students are required to work at least 30 hours a week in the Spring Term.
+Students who choose to start the clinic early in the Winter Term must work 40 hours/week during the Winter Term.

-Students who are admitted to the clinic will meet individually with the clinic director to discuss their areas of interest and placement possibilities.
-Every effort will be made to find a placement to meet each student’s interest, but students who are accepted in the clinic may need to commit to the Semester in Washington Clinic prior to obtaining a confirmation of a definite placement.
-During the clinic, the director will meet one-on-one with students on a periodic basis to discuss their ongoing work experience and progress.
+Students who are admitted to the clinic will meet individually with the Clinic Director to discuss their areas of interest and placement possibilities.
+Every effort will be made to collaboratively find a placement to meet each student’s interest.
+During the clinic, the Clinic Director will meet one-on-one with students on a periodic basis to discuss their ongoing work experience and progress.
 Clinical work fulfills the J.D. pro bono requirement.

 Please note: Given the nature of government office hiring and the timing of security clearances it is possible that placements may not be finalized until after you commit to this clinic.
-We make every effort to find placements for students in your interest area, but your decision to take the Semester in Washington Clinic may have to be made before you know your final placement.
+We make every effort to find placements for students in your interest area.

-Students attend an evening class twice a week during the Spring semester, taught by Jonathan Wroblewski.
+Students attend an evening class twice a week during the Spring Term, taught by the Clinic Director.
 Readings and classroom discussions will be supplemented by guest speaker events and visits to government offices on several occasions throughout the semester.
 Case studies will supplement the core readings.

 The course will focus on the role of the government lawyer in policymaking and the many forces that influence the work of policymaking generally, and the government lawyer’s part in that process specifically.
 The course will examine the skills required of government attorneys in policymaking, the unique ethical, legal, and moral issues they face, and the impact of politics and ideology on their work.
 The course will explore the role of think tanks and interest groups on policymaking, how these organizations have proliferated in Washington over time, and how their work and their influence have changed.
 The course will look at the discourse in policymaking in Washington, whether it has changed, and the implications of the state of discourse for the government lawyer involved in policymaking, legal advice, and advocacy.
 Finally, the course will explore the process of policymaking, the use of data and research in policymaking, and the role of the bureaucracy.